 Great design, relevant information, and functionality are key components of a successful website.
 Also super important is SEO and SEM though some businesses might not have the capital to invest in those elements… and that’s understandable, they each can be sizable investments and often require a committed, recurring monthly budget.

-Even without those pieces, you can still have a great website with ROI that improves your bottom line.
+Even without those pieces, you should still have a basic website as a foundation for your online presence.
 Outside of SEO and SEM, consider the following when crafting a new website or updating an existing one:

 - What is your main (conversion) goal for the website?